deadlyvipers/dojo_rules/introduction.md

 This is Michael Yang who is learning Github
-I think the HTML&CSS is a good path for me.
+I think the HTML&CSS is a good path for me
+*Git
+*Javascript